 I could feel myself changing.
 I was completely spellbound by the energy of this place.

 We took a drive down to Playa Hermosa.
 We drove along the coast with the windows down.
-I was in the best company I could have ever imagined myself in, with my sister and Bastian and Palito by my side.
 We had zero distractions.
 We were surrounded by magic.

-He said, “You have to try a fresh coconut!”
+Our friend said, “You have to try a fresh coconut!”
 I jokingly said, “Yes, get me a coconut!”
 And then he scurried up a palm tree, threw down a bunch of coconuts, slid down and threw his headful of dreads back with a huge, triumphant smile, just like a scene out of The Jungle Book.
-He and Bastian cracked them open on a rock, peeling them to their core with their bare hands.
-Palito handed me a picture-perfect coconut, open, ready to drink.
+They cracked them open on a rock, peeling them to their core with their bare hands.
+They handed me and Leah a picture-perfect coconut, open, ready to drink.
 I took a sip, and it was the purest, most delicious coconut water of my dreams.
 “Muy Bueno!”

 Being covered in sticky coconut, I looked out to the ocean.
 “Can we get in the water?”
 I asked.
 “Of course,” they said.
 “Vamos!”

 I felt my body longing for the salt water, and I ran straight to the waves.
 I dipped my dirty, sweaty, sticky, bug-bitten body into the warm water.
 I could feel it healing me.

 We went down to Matapalo next, a small, laid-back beach town.
 This was where one of our friends grew up, and he told us that even though it's beautiful, there's a lot of drug addiction in the area.
 When we got there, a young boy came up to us and was talking to them.
 I just assumed it was someone else they knew, but he told me later that he was a crackhead.
 I was glad for my friend that he escaped the bad influence here.

 The four of us walked along the beach, where the waves met the sand, and watched as the sun melted into the water.